MooersLab/manuscriptInLaTeX/README.md

 - code block
 - bibtex file

-Delete the boilerplate that you do not need and fill out the sections with your amazing results and submit.
+Delete the boilerplate that you do not need and fill in the sections with your amazing results and submit.

 ## Configuration for using LaTeX with AucTex in Emacs